instill-ai/component/tools/compogen/cmd/testdata/readme-connector.txt

 | API Key (required) | `api_key` | string | Fill your Dummy API key |
 | Organization ID | `organization` | string | Specify which organization is used for the requests |

-Dummy data connector resources can be created in two ways:
+Dummy connector resources can be created in two ways:

 ### No-code Setup